 After spending the last evening on the beach you can head to Campot, a town located a few hours away from Sihanoukville.
 Campot is a sleepy town comfortably lying next to Preaek Teuk Chhu River.
 The city is filled with yellow colonial buildings and dusty roads.
 It’s not a place to go sightseeing but rather just relax, enjoy the atmosphere and meet some friendly locals while tasting some amazing Cambodian food.
-Surprisingly, this small, forgotten place is becoming a home for more expats in recent years.
+Surprisingly, this small, forgotten place is becoming a home to more expats in recent years.

 Kampot is an example of the Cambodia’s dazzling countryside.
 After seeing the hustle and bustle of Phnom Penh, the busy touristy streets of Siem Reap, and the crazy nightlife of Sihanoukville, visiting Kampot will feel quite refreshing.
 After spending a day relaxing at this beautiful small town, you can head to Bokor, one of Cambodia’s most beautiful hill stations.
 The view from the top of the hill is simply amazing and this town happens to be one of the best paragliding spots in Southeast Asia.
 It’s pretty cheap too; you can do it for only $35-$40 per hour.

 Day 14: Relax at the beach one last time

 To round up your two weeks in Cambodia, head back to Kampot and take a bus towards the last destination.
 Kep is a small seaside resort town located only a few dusty roads and several rice fields away from Campot.
 The history of this town is really interesting; it used to be the top vacation spot in Cambodia for the elites until the emergence of the Khmer Rouge.
 After that, all the fancy villas, and the whole town, as a matter of fact, were completely destroyed.